jeffersonvivanco/C_Notes/README.md

 to the destination, sub will subtract, inc will increment, and so forth.
 * There are also operations that are used to control the flow of execution.
 The cmp operation is used to compare values, and basically any operation beginning with j is used to jump to a different part of code.
+* The lea instruction is an acronym for Load Effective Address